Prashant0623/Prashant0623/README.md

 - 🔭 I’m currently working on API Inegrations & Chatbot Development (https://n8n.io/)&(https://typebot.io/)

-- 🌱 I’m currently learning **Exploring AI , LLM modules & Automation Tools to build smarter, data-driven applications and user-experience bots that deliver high impact and performance.**
+- 🌱 I am currently focused on exploring **AI, LLMs, and automation tools to build data-driven applications and high-performance user experience bots**.

 - 💬 Ask me about **Api integrations, chatbot development, backend development & integrate them into automation flows**

-- ⚡ Fun fact **I'm constantly exploring new tech—there’s always something exciting to learn in the world of code!**
+- ⚡ Fun fact: I’m always **diving into the latest tech—there’s no shortage of exciting new things to discover in the world of code!**

 <br/>